 - Remove your IID

 You are legally required to keep an IID in your vehicle for a set period of time following a DUI conviction.
-A first-time conviction might require you to keep an IID for six months.
-Subsequent convictions will increase the amount of time you have to use an IID.
+For example, a first-time conviction might require you to keep an IID for six months.
+Subsequent convictions will increase the time you have to use an interlock device.

-You should contact a criminal defense lawyer in Los Angeles right away if you are accused of tampering with or removing your IID.
-Call (310) 997-4688 to take to the professionals at the Simmrin Law Group.
+You should contact a Los Angeles criminal defense lawyer immediately if you are accused of tampering with or removing your device.

 Complete a Free Case Evaluation form now